usnistgov/optbayesexpt/README.md

  - an experiment (possibly computational) that uses a set-measure-repeat sequence with opportunities to change settings between measurements.

-The benefit of these methods is that they provide settings choices that have the best chance of making the parameter estimates more precise.
+The benefit of these methods is that they choose settings that have a good chance of making the parameter estimates more precise.
 This feature is very helpful in situations where the measurements are expensive.

-It is not primarily designed for analyzing existing data, but some of the code could be used with existing data to do Bayesian inference of parameter values.
+It is not primarily designed for analyzing existing data, but some of the code could be used for Bayesian inference of parameter values.

 Note that *Bayesian optimization* addresses a different problem: finding a maximum or minimum of an unknown function.